James-Montgomery/lind/README.md

 ### License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+### About the Name

+Looking for a name for this package I tried looking back into the history of experimentation.
+I was tempted to name the package after King Nebuchadnezzar in reference to the "legumes and water" anecdote from the book of Daniel.
+This is often considered one of the earliest controlled "trials".

+However, some of the first modern controlled trials were conducted by Dr. James Lind.
+There are many scatter references to trials throughout history, but Lind represented the start of the modern era of controlled trials and their integration into the scientific method.
+Hence I named the package after Lind.
+If you  have a chance, I recommend taking an afternoon and reading about the work Lind did to fight the disease Scurvy.

 ## Getting Started